Transportation and Materials Handling

 Fatal Materials Handling Accidental Death Claims Lawyer

 Families of workers who are killed on the job here in New Jersey have the unenviable distinction of receiving death benefits through employer-paid workers’ compensation insurance.
-At The Law Offices of Jonathan F. Marshall, our law firm is dedicated to assisting widows, widowers, dependent children and other qualifying survivors to collect on death claims following a heartbreaking fatal accident at work.
+At New Jersey Workers Compensation Lawyer of JFM Law, our law firm is dedicated to assisting widows, widowers, dependent children, and other qualifying survivors to collect on death claims following a heartbreaking fatal transportation and materials handling accident at work.

 A number of fatal on-the-job accidents befall those people who work in materials transport and handling jobs.
 Working around bulky, heavy containers and large materials handling equipment can put these employees in jeopardy on a daily basis.
 Our New Jersey workers’ compensation specialist, Daniel Santarsiero, Esq., has a great deal of experience with death benefit claims cases throughout the Garden State.